How to Apply for Probate

 How much does a solicitor charge for probate?

 Typical fees: 1–2% of the estate value + VAT, or a fixed fee of £2,000–£5,000+ depending on complexity.
 Always ask for a written quote before instructing.
-Some solicitors offer a “probate-only” service that handles the application but not the full estate administration.
+Some solicitors offer a "probate-only" service that handles the application but not the full estate administration.
+For a full breakdown of each route and what it costs, see DIY Probate vs Solicitor.

 What if there are multiple executors?